Mahomes’ 4 TDs in 2nd quarter lead Chiefs past Raiders 28-10

 RECORD SETTER

-Carr became the Raiders’ all-time passing leader on a 16-yard pass to Darren Waller in the second quarter, breaking the mark of 19,078 set by Hall of Famer Ken Stabler.
+Carr became the Raiders’ career passing leader on a 16-yard pass to Darren Waller in the second quarter, breaking the mark of 19,078 set by Hall of Famer Ken Stabler.
 Carr finished the day 23 for 38 for 198 yards with one TD and two interceptions.
 He has 19,196 yards in his career.

 INJURIES

 Chiefs: LT Eric Fisher left on the opening drive after reinjuring his groin that he hurt in practice on Friday.
-Cam Erving replaced him.
+Cam Erving replaced him. … RB Damien Williams (bruised knee) and RB LeSean McCoy (ankle) also got hurt, but those injuries are not believed to be serious.

-Raiders: Returner Dwayne Harris injured his left ankle covering a punt in the second quarter and didn’t return.
+Raiders: Returner Dwayne Harris injured his left ankle covering a punt in the second quarter and didn’t return. … RT Trent Brown left in the fourth quarter with a sore knee.

 UP NEXT